-The goal of Project MARCH is the development and construction of exoskeleton for paraplegics that could accomplish the six components of the Cybathlon within ten minutes.
-The Cybathlon is a competition for bionic para-athletes where commercial and academic teams compete with an exoskeleton as quick as possible to complete the six components of the competition, designed as imitations of daily life obstacles.
-There are plans to for an upcoming Cybathlon in October 2017, in Amsterdam.
+The goal of Project MARCH is the development and construction of an exoskeleton for paraplegics that can accomplish the six obstacles of the Cybathlon within ten minutes.
+The Cybathlon is a competition for bionic para-athletes where commercial and academic teams compete with an exoskeleton to complete the six obstacles of the competition as quick as possible.
+These obstacles are designed as imitations of daily life obstacles for wheelchair users.
+There are plans for an upcoming spin-off of the Cybathlon in October 2017.
 This will be a great opportunity to test ourselves, to come into contact with and learn from other exoskeletons teams and to generate publicity.

-Currently, there is no exoskeleton that can accomplish the six obstacles within ten minutes.
-By overcoming these obstacles, teams can prove their exoskeleton works both good and can be used to improve the daily life of paraplegic patients.
-Project MARCH team 2016-2017 wants to win this contest so our exoskeleton rightfully may call the exoskeleton best in the world.
-In this way, we want to take a step towards the vision of Project MARCH and contribute to the development of groundbreaking biomedical engineering.
+Currently, there is no exoskeleton that can accomplish all six obstacles in a row.
+By overcoming these obstacles, teams can prove their exoskeleton not only functions well but can also be used to improve the daily life of paraplegic patients.
+Project MARCH 2016-2017 wants to win this competition so we may rightfully call our exoskeleton the best in the world!
+In this way, we want to take a step towards the longterm vision of Project MARCH and contribute to the development of this groundbreaking biomedical technology.

-Although the project is currently focusing on the people with spinal cord injuries, our project could be further extended in the future to patients such as MS or ALS, or people who have had a work accident.
+Although the project is currently only focusing on people with a spinal cord injury, our project could be further extended in the future to patients that suffer from MS or ALS, or people who have had a work accident.